 - Always store the soiled diapers in a dry open pail.
 Your baby’s diapers are not dripping wet.
 It is soaked and hence an open pail will dry it out a little.

 - Wash the Diapers every alternate day.
 This will help in the long run to avoid worst case scenarios like Build-ups.

-- Squeeze out the extra water by hands well or run an extra spin cycle in the machine.
+- Squeeze out the extra water by hands well if you hand wash the diapers.
 This helps with quick drying.

 - Always close the hook with the laundry tabs provided (For Fluffie & Newborn Diapers).
 Do this for long durability and to avoid damages.